Crafting innovative and eye-catching interfaces for a digital world

 It was very natural for me to pursue a design career, as drawing has been my passion since I was three years old.
 I started in Graphic Design but switched to Digital as a Visual/UI Designer, where I even got my hands on HTML, CSS, and JavaScript coding.
 Accessibility, User Behaviour, and Universal Design have always been on my radar.

-Eventually, I worked with a team of User Experience Researchers and jumped to User Experience Design, which has been such an experience.
+Eventually, I worked with a team of User Experience Researchers and jumped to User Experience Design, which has been such an, guess what, experience.
 My design philosophy is about keeping things simple and practical while accounting for Information Architecture, Usability, and Project Requirements.
 I'm passionate about delivering the best possible solutions for users while balancing their needs with the business.

 I've been giving talks and mentoring others to help the design community grow.
 To learn more about my experience and skills, check out my résumé (or extended CV), LinkedIn profile, and portfolio.

 <aside> 🧰 Did you know?
-As a LEGO enthusiast, I enjoy collecting Space Classic sets from the '70s and '80s, and Batman-related ones.
-I find it satisfying to build intricate spaceships, structures, and iconic Batman items like the Batcave and Batmobile.
+As a LEGO enthusiast, I enjoy collecting Space Classic sets from the '70s and '80s, Batman-related, and Bothanical-themed ones.
+I find it satisfying to build intricate spaceships, structures, iconic Batman items like the Batcave and Batmobile, or a delicate flower.
 LEGO blocks offer me a creative outlet and an escape of endless possibilities.
-I am always looking forward to new sets and themes. 🚀
+I am always looking forward to new sets and themes, but also to get some classic old ones. 🚀

 </aside>